 In the City of New York, it is mandatory that prior to underpinning an adjacent property the written consent of the adjoining land owner be obtained.
 If written consent cannot be obtained, the developer has the option of attempting to secure judicial permission to underpin the project under Real Property Actions and Proceedings Law Section 881.
 However, if no judicial license is obtained, and no consent exists, and you proceed to underpin the adjoining property anyway, there is a very good chance that once the New York City Department of Buildings discovers that your underpinning was done without written consent, they will audit your construction project and shut you down.
 If construction is ongoing, a full stop work order will be issued.
 If construction is complete, your permit will likely still be revoked and the Department of Buildings will refuse to issue you a certificate of occupancy.

 Vincent T. Pallaci is the managing member of the New York construction law firm of Kushnick Pallaci, PLLC.
+His practice includes claims arising from defective or deficient underpinning.
 He can be reached at (631) 752-7100 or email@example.com